 Graduate Certificate in Learning Analytics

-Program of Study The Graduate Certificate in Learning Analytics is a 15-credit, five-course program.
+The Graduate Certificate in Learning Analytics is a 15-credit, five-course program.

 - Apply analytic tools and techniques to collect and manage large sets of learning data.